Memorial offers employees the opportunity to avail of various programs focused on wellness.

 Work-Flex Program - The Department of Human Resources has developed the Work-Flex Program, an alternative employment options program designed to provide employees with the opportunity to modify their current work arrangements.
 Options include leave without pay; reduced work hours; reduced lunch break; compressed work hoursor short term lateral position exchange.
 The requested option must be requested by the employee and may be approved or denied by the appropriate Unit Head, dependent on the situation.

 Preferred Rate Program- This program is designed to encourage employees and retirees to make better use of campus recreation facilities.
 Under this program, Memorial will pay up to 50% of the cost of a membership at The Works for employees and retirees in St. John's (up to a maximum of $10 a pay period).
-In Corner Brook, Memorial has partnered with three local fitness centres to offer a similar service to employees and retirees at Grenfell Campus.
+In Corner Brook, Memorial has partnered with four local fitness centres to offer a similar service to employees and retirees at Grenfell Campus.
 Employees and retirees of the Labrador Institute can avail of the program by contacting Kathleen Wall.

 Wellness and Recreation, Grenfell Campus – comprehensive program of services created for students is also made available to faculty and staff and may be accessed through Student Services Recreation and Wellness.
 Whenever possible programs and events offered on main campus are also offered for employees and retirees of Grenfell Campus.
 This includes the Preferred Rate Program (PRP), the annual Tely 10 team and seasonal flu clinics.